Data protection and GDPR

 Storing relevant backups is crucial to us for disaster recovery purposes.
 However, backups tend to hold information even after it is deleted from production systems.
 This is why we periodically run our backups through certain filters to ensure they contain only information we and our customers have permissions to store.

 Our objective is to provide the safest and highest quality service to our customers.
 Like many other SaaS services, we also use subcontractors and partners to provide our service.
 This means that our subcontractors also take part in the processing of personal data on a case-by-case basis.
 All our subcontractors go through an audit process, which ensures that they share our own tight security and privacy requirements.
-All companies we work with need to obey the new EU data regulations if applicable.
+For more detailed answers, please contact our Data Protection Officer (Christian da Costa, [email protected]).
+Here are the partners used today:

 As part of a data processing agreement, our customers must accept our subcontractors’ use of personal data.